miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 ### Correrlation Analysis for Topics Selection: Financial data, Sentiment Analysis and Topics
 - `H_FinBERT_BERTopic_EBF_SP500_Corr.py`: Correlation analysis between the sentiment score of the topics and the returns of the S&P500
-- `I_FinBERT_BERTopic_EBF_Top_Topics_Summary.py`: Consolidating the sentiment score for each day for each topic (top 30 topics), Save a file per year.
-Data\sa_top_topics
+- `I_FinBERT_BERTopic_EBF_Top_Topics_Summary.py`: Consolidating the sentiment score for each day for each topic (top 30 topics).
+Saves a file per year.
+Obtained results are stored in Data\sa_top_topics.

 ### Data Consolidation: BERT based models and Financial Data
-- `J_Consolidated_Data_FinBERT_BERTopic_EBF.py`: Consolidates FinBERT_BERTopic and Financial Data,Save 1 file considering the 4 years.
-Data\consolidated_data  Example: consolidated_data_FinBERT_BERTopicModel2016Sample250k.csv
+- `J_Consolidated_Data_FinBERT_BERTopic_EBF.py`: Consolidates FinBERT_BERTopic and Financial Data.
+Save a file considering the 4 years.
+Obtained results are stored in
+ Data\consolidated_data.
+Example: consolidated_data_FinBERT_BERTopicModel2016Sample250k.csv

 ### Data Consolidation: LDA-LM based models and Financial Data
 - `K_LDA_LM_EBF.py`: Consolidates LDA TopicModel and Loughran MacDonald dictionary sentiment analysis and Financial Data.
-Example: consolidated_data_LM_LDATopicModel2016Sample250k.csv Save 1 file considering the 4 years.
-Data\consolidated_data
+Example: consolidated_data_LM_LDATopicModel2016Sample250k.csv Save a file considering the 4 years.
+Obtained results are stored in Data\consolidated_data.

 ### Classification Models
 - `L_Pred_Models_Exploration.py`: Sandbox for exploring the prediction models, parameters and use application to the data